Christie Gamble: Career

 Team Eberle had relative success during the 2017–18 season, qualifying for the playoffs in five of their eight events.
 This included winning the Highland SWCT Event and finishing runner-up at both the Boundary Ford Curling Classic and the Saskatoon Nutana SWCT Event.
 The team also played in the 2017 GSOC Tour Challenge, but finished with a winless 0–4 record.
 At the 2018 Saskatchewan Scotties Tournament of Hearts, Team Eberle finished in second place through the round robin with a 6–2 record.
 They then lost both the 1 vs. 2 page playoff game and the semifinal.
 Gamble joined Team Penny Barker at the conclusion of the season which also included third Deanna Doig and lead Danielle Sicinski.

 Following a disappointing 2018–19 season, Team Barker had a very successful 2019–20 season which included winning three Saskatchewan tour events.
 The team won the Highland SWCT Event, the Saskatoon Nutana SWCT Event and the Moose Jaw SWCT Event.
 They also qualified for the playoffs in the Regina Callie Rockoberfest and the Boundary Ford Curling Classic.
-Their successful results qualified them for the 2020 Saskatchewan Scotties Tournament of Hearts, which was held in a triple knockout format this year.
+Their results qualified them for the 2020 Saskatchewan Scotties Tournament of Hearts, which was held in a triple knockout format this year.
 They qualified for the playoffs through the C side before losing to the Sherry Anderson rink in 3 vs. 4 game.

 Following the departure of Deanna Doig, Team Barker added Jenna Enge to their lineup as their new second, moving Gamble up to third on the team.
 Due to the COVID-19 pandemic in Saskatchewan, the 2021 Saskatchewan Scotties Tournament of Hearts was cancelled.
 Team Sherry Anderson was invited to represent Saskatchewan at the 2021 Scotties Tournament of Hearts, as they had the most points from the 2019–20 and 2020–21 seasons combined, which they accepted.
 This ended the abbreviated 2020–21 season for the Barker rink.